SerBuryat/knowledge-base/IO processes.md

 ### I/O Multiplexing Model

+>I/O multiplexing refers to the concept of processing multiple input/output events from a single event loop, with system calls like poll and select (Unix). –[Wikipedia](https://en.wikipedia.org/wiki/Multiplexing)

 With **I/O multiplexing**, we call `select()` or `poll()` and **==block in one of these two system calls==**, **==instead of blocking in the actual I/O system call==**.

 ![[multiplexed-io-model.png]]